Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

          - CONCORDIUM_NODE_CONNECTION_BOOTSTRAPPING_INTERVAL=1800
          # Haskell RTS flags to pass to consensus. `-N2` means to use two threads
          # for consensus operations. `-I0` disables the idle garbage collector
-         # which reduces CPU load for non-baking nodes.
+         # which reduces CPU load for passive nodes.
          - CONCORDIUM_NODE_RUNTIME_HASKELL_RTS_FLAGS=-N2,-I0

        entrypoint: ["/concordium-node"]

        # Exposed ports.
 The ports the node listens on inside the container (defined
        # by `CONCORDIUM_NODE_LISTEN_PORT` and `CONCORDIUM_NODE_RPC_SERVER_PORT`)
        # should match what is defined here.
 When running multiple nodes the
        # external ports should be changed so as not to conflict.
-       # In the mapping below, the first port is the `host` port, and the second
-       # port is the `container` port.
-When the `container` port is changed the
-       # relevant environment variable listed above must be changed as well.
-For
-       # example, changing `10001:10001` to `10001:13000` would mean that
-       # `CONCORDIUM_NODE_RPC_SERVER_PORT` should be set to `13000`.
-Otherwise
-       # the node's gRPC interface will not be available from the host.
        ports:
        - "8889:8889"
        - "10001:10001"
        - "20001:20001"

        volumes:
        # The node's database should be stored in a persistent volume so that it
        # survives container restart.
 In this case we map the **host** directory
-       # /var/lib/concordium-testnet to be used as the node's database directory.
+       # ~/tmp/testnet to be used as the node's database directory.
-       - /var/lib/concordium-testnet:/mnt/data
+       - /tmp/testnet:/mnt/data

      # The collector reports the state of the node to the network dashboard.
 A node
      # can run without reporting to the network dashboard.
 Remove this section if
      # that is desired.